Chinese farmers are illegally growing GMO corn: Greenpeace

 Greenpeace blamed an “extremely lax and disorganized” seed market management system for the production and sale of illegal seed varieties.

+It said many small seed breeders are not aware of the names of seeds they are breeding on behalf of other companies nor whether the origins of the seeds are legal.

-It recommended the government investigate all corn breeding companies and destroy illegal GMO seeds.
-It called for annual inspections of crops in north China during the sowing season, and tougher supervision of GMO crop research and cultivation.
-It said farmers should be compensated for their losses if GMO crops are destroyed.
+Greenpeace recommends that the government investigate all corn breeding companies and destroy illegal GMO seeds.
+Additionally, there should be annual inspections of crops in north China during the sowing season, and tougher supervision of GMO crop research and cultivation.
+It says farmers should be compensated for their losses if GMO crops are destroyed.

+The new findings could make Beijing even more cautious about proceeding with commercialization of any GMO crops, frustrating international and domestic seed firms.

+Proponents of biotech crops in China argue that commercializing GMO products will reduce the need for farmers to resort to unapproved varieties to boost their yields.